midonet/midonet/docs/neutron_translation.md

 Create a new DHCP Subnet.

-Only the following fields are updated:
+The following fields are updated:

  * gateway_ip => defaultGateway, serverAddr
  * cidr => subnetAddr
  * host_routes => opt121Routes
  * dns_nameservers => dnsServerAddrs

+For every other subnet 'sub' attached to the parent network: for every router port on 'sub', create a route with this subnets
+       destination address leaving this router port.

 ### UPDATE